 Welcome to the Connecticut Passive House training portal.

-Workshop 1: Intro to PH and Building Envelope
+4-Part Building Science Workshop Series — Workshop 1: Intro to PH and Building Envelope

-Workshop 2: Carpentry, Window Installers, Air Barrier, and Insulation Trades
+4-Part Building Science Workshop Series — Workshop 2: Carpentry, Window Installers, Air Barrier, and Insulation Trades

 This session will prepare staff for in-field conditions and the level of detail necessary to construct Passive House buildings.
 During the construction of a high-performance project it is critical that the design intent is accurately implemented to achieve the desired efficiency and durability.
 The application of building envelope air barrier, insulation, and windows will be demonstrated through a series of mock-ups.
 The trainer will demonstrate both good and bad installations and show how to identify and diagnose problem locations.
 Come prepared with scenarios in mind to share from your projects as well.